And can a memory foam mattress truly deliver a superior night’s sleep?

 Memory foam was originally designed to improve pilot safety during a crash but the medical industry soon began to use it in mattress pads to help reduce bedsores in immobile patients.
 By the early 1980’s the foam was commercialized and began to appear in sports equipment.

-In 1991, a Swedish foam manufacturer (which would later become Tempur-Pedic Worldwide) released their first mattress to the world.
-The mattress wasn’t an overnight sensation but in just over 20 years, the company has become the largest bedding manufacturer in the world.
+In 1991, a Swedish foam manufacturer (which would later become Tempur-Pedic) released their first mattress to the world.
+The mattress wasn’t an overnight sensation but in a couple decades the company became one of the largest bedding manufacturers in the world.

 Memory foam in a mattress